-This document is mainly for advanced Kubernetes usage.
-The easiest way to run a Ray cluster on Kubernetes is by using the built-in Cluster Launcher.
-Please see the Cluster Launcher documentation for details.
+The easiest way to run a Ray cluster is by using the built-in autoscaler, which has support for running on top of Kubernetes.
+Please see the autoscaler documentation for details.

 This document assumes that you have access to a Kubernetes cluster and have

 kubectl installed locally and configured to access the cluster.
 It will

 first walk you through how to deploy a Ray cluster on your existing Kubernetes

 cluster, then explore a few different ways to run programs on the Ray cluster.

 yaml files used here are provided in the Ray repository

 as examples to get you started.
 When deploying real applications, you will probably

 want to build and use your own container images, add more worker nodes to the